opnfv/yardstick/docs/userguide/03-architecture.rst

            by Heat.
 Currently contains how to build the yardstick-trusty-server image with the different tools that are needed from within the image.

+*plugin/* - Plug-in configuration files are stored here.

 *vTC/* - Contains the files for running the virtual Traffic Classifier tests.

 *yardstick/* - Contains the internals of Yardstick: Runners, Scenario, Contexts,
-               CLI parsing, keys, plotting tools, dispatcher and so on.
+               CLI parsing, keys, plotting tools, dispatcher, plugin install/remove scripts and so on.